tomdickson1/PatternAnalysis-2025/recognition/s4698845_improved_unet_pelvis/README.md

 - tensorboard (2.20.0)
 - tqdm (4.67.1)

+The repo has been tested with Python 3.13.

 The `requirements.txt` file may be installed by activating a python venv and running
 ```bash
 pip install -r requirments.txt